idodov/RedAlert/README.md

 # Israeli Red Alert Service for Home Assistant (AppDaemon)
 ***Not Official Pikud Ha-Oref***

+This script generates a series of binary sensors that provide alerts for all threats that PIKUD HA-OREF warns against.
+These threats include red alerts for rocket and missile launches, unauthorized aircraft intrusions, earthquakes, potential tsunamis, terrorist infiltrations, hazardous materials incidents, unconventional warfare, and other threats.
+When an alert is received, the nature of the threat is displayed at the beginning of the alert (for example, ‘ירי רקטות וטילים’).
 ____
-### This script introduces three new entities in Home Assistant:
+### This script introduces four new entities in Home Assistant:
+> [!NOTE]
+> **You have the flexibility to define the sensor name as per your preference.
+The default sensor name value is `red_alert`.**
 * `binary_sensor.red_alert`, which stores PIKUD HA-OREF data.
 This sensor activates whenever there is an alarm and deactivates otherwise.
 It can be utilized in automations or to create sub-sensors/binary sensors.
 * `binary_sensor.red_alert_city`, which also stores PIKUD-HA-OREF data.
 However, it only activates if the city you define is included in the alarm cities.
 * `input_text.red_alert`, which stores the latest alert information, primarily for historical reference.

-The binary sensor provides a warning for all threats that the PIKUD HA-OREF alerts for, including red alerts rocket and missile launches, unauthorized aircraft penetration, earthquakes, tsunami concerns, infiltration of terrorists, hazardous materials incidents, unconventional warfare, and any other threat.
-When the alert is received, the nature of the threat will appear at the beginning of the alert (e.g., 'ירי רקטות וטילים').
+* `input_boolean.red_alert`, which activate a false alert - design to test automations.

+> [!TIP]
+> To ensure the history of sensors is maintained after a restart in Home Assistant, it’s advisable to establish input text and boolean helpers.
+It’s best to do this prior to installation.
+Here’s how you can proceed:
+> 1. Open `configuration.yaml`.
+> 2. Add this lines and restart Home Assistant:
+> ```yaml
+> #/homeassistant/configuration.yaml
+> input_text:
+>   red_alert:
+>     name: Last Alert in Israel
+>     min: 0
+>     max: 255
+>
+> input_boolean:
+>   oref_alert_test:
+>     name: Test Alert
+>     icon: mdi:alert-circle
-> [!NOTE]
+> ```
-> **You have the flexibility to define the sensor name as per your preference.
-The default sensor name value is `red_alert`.**

 # Installation Instructions
 1. Install the **AppDaemon** addon in Home Assistant by going to Settings > Add-ons > Ad-on-store and search for **AppDaemon**.
 2. Once AppDaemon is installed, enable the **Auto-Start** and **Watchdog** options.